How-do-i-get-your-attention/we-make-software/README.md

 The Firewall::Add function is used to add a new rule to the firewall.
 It takes a protocol (either UDP or TCP) and an integer representing the port number.

 The Firewall::Remove function is used to remove a rule from the firewall.
 Similar to the Add function, it takes a protocol and a port number.

+# Network.dll

+This C++ source file defines the Network namespace, which includes methods for managing network connections.

+The Network::Add function is used to add a new network connection.
+It supports both UDP and TCP protocols.
+The function sets up the socket options, binds the socket to the specified port, and starts a new thread to handle incoming connections.

+The handleUDP and handleTCP functions are used to handle UDP and TCP connections, respectively.
+They receive incoming data and pass it to the appropriate function, which is loaded from a DLL.

+The Reader function is used to read incoming data from a connection.
+It checks the protocol of the connection and calls the appropriate handler function.
+If the connection is closed, it removes the connection from the list of active connections.

+The Remove function is used to remove a network connection.
+It waits for the connection to stop, closes the socket, removes the connection from the firewall, and removes the connection from the list of active connections.

+The Main function waits for the Firewall DLL to be loaded and started.

+The Exit function stops all active connections.
+It waits for each connection to stop and then removes it.

+# ../Network/.h

+This C++ header file defines the Network namespace, which includes the Add function and the Protocol enum.

+The Network::Protocol enum is used to specify the protocol of a network connection.
+It can be either UDP or TCP.

+The Network::Add function is used to add a new network connection.
+It takes four parameters: the protocol of the connection, the port number, the buffer size, and the name of the DLL that will handle the connection.

+The NetworkApplicationProgrammingInterface macro is used to export or import the Add function, depending on whether the NetworkApplicationProgrammingInterface symbol is defined.
+If the symbol is defined, the Add function is exported; otherwise, it is imported and the Network library is linked.

+The commented-out NetworkUDP and NetworkTCP macros are used to define the UDP and TCP functions, which are exported from the DLL.
+These functions are used to handle incoming UDP and TCP connections, respectively.
+The macros also call the Add function to add a new UDP or TCP connection.

+# Datacenter